Rachel Scott: Rachel's Challenge

 In a direct recognition of the significant, ongoing, national benefits achieved in schools, colleges, and universities through Rachel's Challenge, the National Education Association of New York awarded Darrell Scott and Rachel's Challenge the "Friend of Education Award" in 2006.
 Darrell Scott was selected as the 2009 winner of the "All-Stars Among Us" initiative in recognition of his selfless dedication toward preserving his daughter's memory in a positive manner through Rachel's Challenge in the U.S.

 Along with 29 other recipients, Scott was formally honored as part of the 2009 Major League Baseball All-Star Game ceremonies, held in St. Louis, Missouri, on July 14 that year.
 At this ceremony, Darrell Scott stated: "Rachel loved to watch baseball.
 She had no clue that because of her memory ...
 I'd be here representing her."
 Both of Scott's parents have also spoken with entertainers, world leaders, and notable individuals including Miep Gies – one of the people who hid Anne Frank and her family from the Nazis, and preserved her diary after her capture.
-(Note: The fact both Rachel Scott and Anne Frank died at a young age through the hatred of others, and that both girls had written of their wishes to change the world for the better through the acts of love and kindness, has led to parallels being drawn by her father, uncle, and journalist Lisa Kintish between the journals Rachel wrote in her lifespan and Anne Frank's The Diary of a Young Girl.)
+(Note: Both Rachel Scott and Anne Frank had written of their wishes to change the world for the better through the acts of love and kindness.
+Additionally, both girls died at a young age through the hatred of others.
+This has led to parallels being drawn by her father, uncle, and journalist Lisa Kintish between the journals Rachel wrote in her lifespan and Anne Frank's The Diary of a Young Girl.)

 Darrell Scott has stated that reliving his daughter's death giving his Rachel's Challenge speeches is painful, but that he and his family consider the opportunity to be a worthwhile experience as they can turn a tragedy into triumph.
 He notes: "I feel that God has really called me to do this.
 To pick up the torch my daughter dropped.
 This is what my daughter would have wanted to see.
 If I died right now, I can tell you my daughter's prayer has been answered."
 Rachel's mother, on the 10th anniversary of her daughter's passing, stated: "Only through eternal eyes will she ever know how powerful her life and death became."